samsuanchen/wb32f10/README.md

 <img src="jpg/02.jpg" width=80%>

-4.Then we could open the Serial Monitor by select the submenu item.
+4.Then we could open the Serial Monitor by selecting the submenu.

 <img src="jpg/03.jpg" width=80%>